Quilty Score — Film, TV & Theatre Scoring Systems | Quilty

 VFX-heavy scripts scored lower pre-CGI (expensive practicals), higher today (affordable digital).

-Why Scores Change Over Time
+Why Film Scores Change Over Time

-The Quilty Score is time-aware.
+The Film Quilty Score is time-aware.
 A screenplay scored in 2025 may have a different score if assessed in 1984 or 2040.
 Here's why:

 The Red Dawn Effect